MrKylePopovich/Cicada-3301-Chronology/README.md

 # **Cicada 3301 Chronology**

-This is my chronological organisation of cracking the cicada 3301 case.
+This is my chronological organisation for cracking the cicada 3301 case.
 As a picture editor in the Director's Guild of Canada, I may not offer a lot in the world of cryptography, but I believe I offer a lot in terms of